andytsmd14-code/single-cell-omics-reproduction/README.md

-This repository reproduces the three main demographic-representation analyses from the paper (HCA, HTAN, and PsychAD, each compared against its respective reference population) using Python, and adds one reanalysis: substituting Taiwan's national cancer registry data for the paper's original US SEER reference in the HTAN sex-composition comparison.
+This repository reproduces the three main demographic-representation analyses from the paper (HCA, HTAN, and PsychAD, each compared against its respective reference population) using Python, and adds two extensions: (1) a reanalysis substituting Taiwan's national cancer registry data for the paper's original US SEER reference in the HTAN sex-composition comparison, and (2) a sensitivity analysis (Part 2b) testing how much the paper's ancestry-share calculation depends on its implicit assumption of equal population size across ancestry groups.

 ## Data sources